mkgin/ansible-gluster-x509/README.md

-Role Name : Gluster X509 Ansilble role
+Role Name : Gluster X509 Ansible role
 =========

 Prepares gluster clients and servers to run using SSL/TLS with self-signed certificates